 In terms of deep convection, a preferred radial and azimuthal distribution in the inner core has been identified as more favorable for intensification.
 For the radial distribution, a preponderance of deep convection inside the radius of maximum winds (RMW) is favorable for intensification, since diabatic heating in the region of high inertial stability and upper-level subsidence around the periphery of the convective outflow preferentially warms the region inside the RMW (Shapiro and Willoughby 1982; Schubert and Hack 1982; Nolan et al. 2007; Vigh and Schubert 2009; Pendergrass and Willoughby 2009; Rogers 2010; Zhang and Chen 2012; Chen and Zhang 2013; Rogers et al. 2013b, 2015; Susca-Lopata et al. 2015).
 The azimuthal distribution of deep convection and its relationship with intensification focuses mostly on its distribution relative to the environmental vertical shear vector.
-A key distinction between intensifying and non-intensifying TC’s is the presence of deep convection in the upshear left (USL) quadrant (Stevenson et al. 2014; Zagrodnik and Jiang 2014; Rogers et al. 2015; Chen and Gopal 2015; Alvey et al. 2015).
+A key distinction between intensifying and non-intensifying TC’s is the presence of deep convection in the upshear left (USL) quadrant (Stevenson et al. 2014; Zagrodnik and Jiang 2014; Onderlinde and Nolan 2014, 2016; Rogers et al. 2015; Chen and Gopal 2015; Alvey et al. 2015;).
 Deep convection in the upshear quadrants indicates a greater symmetry of diabatic heating around the storm center, which is more efficient at spinning up the vortex (Nolan et al. 2007; Jiang 2012).
 If the convection is associated with a midlevel vortex that is also located upshear of the low-level vortex, then advection of this midlevel feature by the mid- to upper-level flow can also lead to vortex alignment and intensification (Stevenson et al. 2014).

 A variety of mechanisms have been proposed to explain the noted radial and azimuthal distributions of deep convection.
-Strong radial inflow in the PBL that transports high angular momentum faster than it is lost to surface friction has been identified as, a key mechanism for TC intensification (Smith et al. 2009; Montgomery and Smith 2012; Montgomery et al. 2014; Sanger et al. 2014).
-In addition to the inward transport of angular momentum, strong PBL inflow can determine where convection is forced relative to the RMW through convergence in the PBL (Rogers et al. 2013b, 2015)..
+Strong radial inflow in the PBL that transports high angular momentum faster than it is lost to surface friction has been identified as a key mechanism for TC intensification (Smith et al. 2009; Montgomery and Smith 2012; Montgomery et al. 2014; Sanger et al. 2014).
+In addition to the inward transport of angular momentum, strong PBL inflow can determine where convection is forced relative to the RMW through convergence in the PBL (Rogers et al. 2013b, 2015).
 In a related sense, the outer-core distribution of inertial stability may impact the radial profile of convergence, since higher inertial stability provides a greater resistance to radial displacements and a reduced mass flux to the inner core.
 Rogers et al. (2015) showed this relationship by comparing lower-tropospheric inertial stability between an intensifying and a steady-state TC.
 Convective downdrafts can modulate the buoyancy distribution and impact both the radial and azimuthal distribution of deep convection (Riemer et al. 2010; Molinari et al. 2013; Zhang et al. 2013).
 Additionally, the vertical profile of equivalent potential temperature and relative humidity in the local environment within which the convection occurs can play a role.
 Finally, differences in slope between the updraft surfaces and angular momentum surfaces, reflective of the tangential wind field and intensity of the convection, helps determine whether or not the peak diabatic heating in the convection remains inside the high-inertial stability environment within the RMW (Hazelton et al. 2015; Rogers et al. 2015).